Connecticut Alcohol and Drug Use Statistics

 Acamprosate: Acamprosate decreases alcohol cravings by reducing protracted withdrawal symptoms.
 It is most effective when taken throughout the whole withdrawal period.
 If you are attempting to go through withdrawal on your own, you can ask your doctor to prescribe it before you begin.16

-Should I Travel to Connecticut for Addiction Treatment?
+Should I Travel to Connecticut for Alcohol and Drug Treatment?

 Regional Considerations in Connecticut: North vs. South and City vs. Rural

 - Fairfield Region: Located along the southwest corner of Connecticut, Fairfield is a bustling region that also offers the natural beauty of the coastline.
 It is well-connected to the business and economy.
 Yet, it still has a lower cost of living, and residents are drawn there for the lifestyle.

 - Hartford Region: Hartford is a historic region with small towns and urban neighborhoods and has one of the highest concentrations of academics in the U.S.

 - Middlesex Region: The Middlesex region houses many of Connecticut’s tourist destinations.
 It harbors beautiful landscapes along the Connecticut River, which could provide a relaxing and healing environment.
 There are many restaurants and well-developed downtowns that frequently have activities.

 - Windham Region: Windham is known as the “quiet corner” of Connecticut, but it also houses many of the largest companies in aerospace, naval, and defense.
 It is full of parks and trails and has many arts, entertainment, dining, and lodging options.
 The natural beauty of New England is displayed here.

 Drug and Alcohol Laws in Connecticut